glyde-nelz-queen/database-xampp/README.md

 -->

 ## Dependencies
-These are the following dependencies which are used by XAMP!
+These are the following dependencies which are used by XAMPP!
 - PHP
 - Python
 - Mariadb